Eating Like a Local–Singapore Food

 It’s noon, we are starving and we have 45 minutes before we need to be back for an appointment.
 We noticed a sign for the Market Street Food Center (at the junction of Market Street and Malacca Street).
+In my opinion, the best Singapore Food is found in Hawker Centers.
 We walk up the stairs, through the car park to a door that says food court.
 Once through the door, we suddenly experience a wave of smells and warmth and people.
 There are tons of table and food stalls.
 Some stalls have long lines.
 Some stalls have even longer lines.
 We have arrived.

 In Hawker Centers, there are tables for eating either in the middle of the stalls or around the stalls.
 It is open seating and they fill up fast.
 One of the first things you do when you arrive is to find a seat.
 This can look easy.
 It’s not.
 When you look around, you’ll see what looks like an empty table BUT there will be tissue packets or business cards on the table.
 That means those seats are taken.
 This is called CHOPE.
 If there are seats left, you are welcome to put your own tissue packet down to reserve your seat.
 Oh, and, there are no napkins.
 That’s why everyone brings tissues–to CHOPE and to use.